Revalex-Technologies/Selenix-Browser/docs/development.md

 ## Node integration

-We are going to turn off `nodeIntegration`, enable `contextIsolation` and `sandbox` in the UI webContents, therefore we prefer not having requires to node.js built-in modules in renderers.
+We turn of `nodeIntegration` in the view and enable `contextIsolation`for security, this also fixes websites from not properly loading because theres no fallback for them (in wexond 5.2.0 this was not enabled).

 ## Project structure